Black Friday phone deals 2018: $600 Note 9, $320 Galaxy S9, $300 gift card

 Sale dates

-Straight Talk customers can snatch up 2016's prepaid Galaxy S7 in black, with 32GB of storage.
+Straight Talk customers can snatch up 2016's prepaid Galaxy S7 for $200.
+You'll get it in black, with 32GB of storage.

 Sale dates